atharva333/ngram-wordle/README.md

 # wordle-pysolver

+### Decription

+Mini side project to create the wordle game and a simple solver with the word list as input.
+Exploring the use of ```rich``` python library and specific python3 features such as type hints.

 ### Playing the game manually

 Running ```python game.py``` will start a manual game with a randomly selected word (from the 2315 words list).